Welcome to another Wingman Wednesday. This scene is from my romantic suspense, Friends and Lovers. Enjoy.

 The woman who wouldn't be tied down just chose the newcomer.
 There will be consequences.

-Read it today on Kindle or eBook.
+Read it today on Kindle, eBook, or from Eden Books.

 Get the paperback.

 The open-door policy between best friends leads to an intimacy none of them anticipate.
 Can they handle it or will it ruin everything?

 Read it tonight on Kindle, eBook, or Eden Books.